sunnysideup/silverstripe-ecommerce/README.md

 There are no special tricks to install this module.
 Install like any other Silverstripe Module module.

-To use SSL one some pages only, you can define:
+To use SSL on some pages only, you can define:

 DEFINE('_SECURE_URL', "https://www.mysite.co.nz");

 DEFINE('_STANDARD_URL', "http://www.mysite.co.nz");

 ## Development Philosophy and Version Management ##